Butcher Blocks

 Strengths:

-Used mostly in bread board and display pieces, edge grain boards offer detail and customization that is second to none.
-Being more resistant to staining and moisture, edge and face grain boards are comparable to teflon boards.
+Used mostly in bread board and display pieces, edge grain board offer customization that is second to none.
+Being more resistant to staining and absorbing moisture, edge grain blocks have competed with plastic boards for years.

 Weaknesses: